anyone-protocol/AnyoneVPN/docs/info/BUILD.md

 Now build the Android app using Android Studio/gradle

-This will produce an unsigned AnyoneBot package APK.
+This will produce an unsigned Anyone VPN package APK.

 ## Signing